Olaf Sunde: ILO years

 Sunde was later Norwegian legal counsel at the International Labour Organization (ILO), a United Nations subsidiary based in Geneva.
 He was the workers' representative on the ILC Credentials Committee for six sessions.

 An interpreter to the Norwegian delegation to the ILO International Labour Conference, Mirjam Nordahl, states that Sunde was part of the Norwegian delegation to this lawmaking body in the 1960s and 1970s and that he was later employed by the International Labour Office, the permanent executive branch of the ILO.

 Later life

-Sunde was a partner with his brother in the Sunde law firm until his death in 1981.
+Sunde was a partner with his brother in the Sunde law firm until he died in 1981.